miragejs/site/copy/final.md

 }
 ```

 **Mirage is a server that runs in the browser**.
-Its code lives right alongside the rest of your frontend JavaScript.
+Its code lives right alongside the rest of your frontend JavaScript code.

-Once it starts, Mirage will intercept any network request your app makes and respond with its data, just like a real server would.
+Once it starts, Mirage will intercept any network request your app makes and respond back with its own mock data.
+But from the perspective of your app, Mirage is a real server, and the code you wrote is making real network requests.

+With Mirage, you'll never write throwaway code again.
+Your app will be ready for production from day one.

-And Mirage lets you handle responses with as much flexibility and power as a real server has.
-You can tweak things like latency, error codes and HTTP headers.
-Mirage even has an in-memory database that lets you persist data too.
-And the kicker is, you can write front-end tests against all this functionality.
+Mirage also gives you the flexibility to handle server responses with as much flexibility and power as a real server.
+You can tweak things like latency, error codes, and HTTP headers.
+Mirage even has an in-memory database that lets you persist data.

-Mirage lets you build a feature-complete frontend app, and see exactly how it will behave in its production environment.
+And the best part?
+You can write tests against all of this dynamic functionality.

 ## Live demo

-Here's a complete working Todo app built with React and Mirage.
+Here's a complete working Todo app built with React and Mirage:

 [ demo ]

-The best part about this is from the React app's point of view, it's making network requests, and dealing with errors and latency, which means it's ready to be deployed.
+This React app is running in your browser against a Mirage server.
+But from the React app's point of view, it's making network requests, dealing with errors, and handling latency.
+Which means this app is ready to be deployed, and interact with a real HTTP server.

 ---